rvagg/archived-morkdown/README.md

 # Me

-Markdown editor with live-preview and auto-save.
+Markdown editor with live-preview and auto-save as a chrome app.

 ## Usage